-- 189. The Revised Plan would result in adverse effects to individual grizzly bears. - 190.
-The Revised Plan will allow temporary reductions in secure core habitat for grizzly bears. - 191.
-The Revised Plan will allow increases in open and total motorized route densities. - 192.
-The Biological Opinion's reliance on 2011 road density calculations as a baseline is not in accord with the best available scientific data. - 193.
-The Biological Opinion does not rely on the best scientific data as it relates to the impacts of winter motorized recreation on grizzly bears.
+189. The Revised Plan would result in adverse effects to individual grizzly bears.

+190. The Revised Plan will allow temporary reductions in secure core habitat for grizzly bears.

+191. The Revised Plan will allow increases in open and total motorized route densities.

+192. The Biological Opinion's reliance on 2011 road density calculations as a baseline is not in accord with the best available scientific data.

+193. The Biological Opinion does not rely on the best scientific data as it relates to the impact of winter motorized recreation on grizzly bears.
 The Biological Opinion does not disclose or analyze all of the conclusions from the literature review by Linnell et al. (2000).
 In addition to the conclusions from this literature review cited in the Biological Opinion, this literature review reached other conclusions about impacts of human activity on denning bears than the conclusions in the Biological Opinion.
 Bears showed physiological responses of increased heart rate or increased physical activity in response to loud noises at a distance of one to two kilometers.
 Bear responses to denning disturbance occur on a continuum, and can include waking, increases in temperature, increases in heart rate, and den abandonment.

-- 194. The Biological Opinion's incidental take statement does not include a quantifiable incidental take limit for effects to grizzly bears from forest road management.
-The Biological Opinion's incidental take statement does not include a reasonable surrogate for effects to grizzly bears from forest road management. - 195.
-The Biological Opinion's incidental take statement provides surrogate measures of incidental take of grizzly bears related to road densities in the Primary Conservation Area and zone 1 (including the Salish Demographic Connectivity Area) in the form of Open Motorized Route Density, Total Motorized Route Density, and secure core.
+194. The Biological Opinion's incidental take statement does not include a quantifiable incidental take limit for effects to grizzly bear from forest road management.
+The Biological Opinion's incidental take statement does not include a reasonable surrogate for effects to grizzly bear from forest road management.

+195. The Biological Opinion's incidental take statement provides surrogate measures of incidental take of grizzly bears related to road densities in the Primary Conservation Area and zone 1 (including the Salish Demographic Connectivity Area) in the form of Open Motorized Route Density, Total Motorized Route Density, and secure core.
 These surrogate measures are insufficient to retrigger consultation with FWS because the monitoring to track the surrogates is not certain to occur.
 These surrogate measures are insufficient to retrigger consultation with FWS because the monitoring to track the surrogates is not capable of implementation.
-These surrogate measures are insufficient to retrigger consultation with FWS because the monitoring to track the surrogates is not enforceable. - 196.
-The Flathead National Forest has a history of failing to accurately measure Open Motorized Route Density, Total Motorized Route Density, and secure core.
-The Revised Plan contains no assurances to indicate that the Forest Service will accurately and consistently measure Open Motorized Route Density, Total Motorized Route Density, and secure core in the future. - 197.
-Monitoring for the Biological Opinion's surrogates is not capable of implementation and is unenforceable because the monitoring program is flawed.
+These surrogate measures are insufficient to retrigger consultation with FWS because the monitoring to track the surrogates is not capable of implementation.
+These surrogate measures are insufficient to retrigger consultation with FWS because the monitoring to track the surrogates is not enforceable.

+196. The Flathead National Forest has a history of failing to accurately measure Open Motorized Route Density, Total Motorized Route Density, and secure core.
+The Revised Plan contains no assurances to indicate that the Forest Service will accurately and consistently meaure Open Motorized Route Density, Total Motorized Route Density, and secure core in the future.

+197. Monitoring for the Biological Opinion's surrogates is not capable of implementation and unenforceable because the monitoring program is flawed.
 The

 Biological Opinion and Revised Plan rely on a 10-year running average to track whether various projects will result in changes to Open Motorized Route Density, Total Motorized Route Density, and secure core.
-Using a 10-year running average to track changes to Open Motorized Route Density, Total Motorized Route Density, and secure core makes it impossible to track and monitor the actual on-the-ground impact of any given project on grizzly bears.
+Using a 10-year running average to track changes to Open Motorized Route Density, Total Motorized Route Density, and secure core makes it impossible to track and monitor the actual on the ground impact of any given project on grizzly bear.